 This revealing biopic, however, overstays its welcome at 137 minutes.
 It could have done with 30 minutes less.
 And not all the narrative devices work.
 For example, there’s a mysterious character that appears throughout the film promising to reveal his function at the end of the film (which he does).
 And there is a very unusual cutaway gag in the middle of the movie showing what life would be like had Cheney given up politics for the sake of the privacy of his Lesbian daughter Mary (he would be breeding golden retrievers with his wife).
 I think both artifices were redundant.

-Vice has just premiered at the 69th Berlin Film Festival, with the film director Adam McKey and the film star Christian Bale present on the red carpet.
+Vice premiered at the 69th Berlin Film Festival, when this piece was originally written.
+The film director Adam McKey and the film star Christian Bale were present on the red carpet.
 Audiences vigorously applauded the movie once the credited rolled.
 The film was released in UK cinemas on January 25th.
 It has since received received wight Oscar nominations, including Best Film.
+It’s available on VoD on Monday, June 3rd.